celery/celery/README.rst

 to high availability and horizontal scaling.

 Celery is written in Python, but the protocol can be implemented in any language.
-In addition to Python there's node-celery_ for Node.js, and a `PHP client`_.
+In addition to Python, there's node-celery_ for Node.js and a `PHP client`_.

 Language interoperability can also be achieved by using webhooks